A Place in Space

 Think of a "status symbol".
 Is it a mansion, a Mercedes Benz automobile, a yacht, a diamond ring, a Rolex watch, or an iPhone?
 It could be any of these, and also many more things.
 But all of them are parts of that symbol which represents "status".

 A "symbol" is like an "icon" - either an "object" such as the Christian Cross, which has many symbolic meanings; or a widely-recognized "persona" like Elvis Presley who is seen as a human "icon" representing masculine beauty, a beautiful singing voice, showmanship, fancy clothes, sexiness, straighforwardness, politeness, etc. An icon has various nuances of meaning.
-Symbolic meanings are often attributed to many human figures in mythology (like Achilles, Mercury, Mars, Saturn), history (like Caesar, Napoleon, Benedict Arnold), literature (like Horatio Alger, Sherlock Holmes, James Bond, Harry Potter) and even in our current culture (like John Wayne, Sylvester Stallone, Arnold Schwarzenegger, Woody Allen) who represent a certain set of traits, characteristics or qualities.
+Symbolic meanings are often attributed to many human figures in mythology (like Achilles, Mercury, Venus, Mars, Saturn), history (like Caesar, Alexander the Great, Joan of Arc, Napoleon, Benedict Arnold, Abraham Lincoln, Nelson Mandela, Mahatma Ghandi), literature (like Horatio Alger, Sherlock Holmes, James Bond, Harry Potter), and in our current culture (like John Wayne, Sylvester Stallone, Arnold Schwarzenegger) who represent a certain set of traits, characteristics or qualities.

 If someone is referred to as "a little Hitler" or "a Doctor Kavorkian", or another someone is said to be "a Paris Hilton" or "an Anna Nicole Smith", many people today would "get" the symbolism and would instantly have a pretty good picture of that someone's character traits in general.

 And if someone is referred to as "an Aries" or "a Taurus" many people also "get" the astrological symbolism and have a pretty good idea about that person's general character.